Unidata/awips2/docs/install/install-cave-beta-v20.md

 ---

+## Functionality/Reporting
+This is a beta release, so we are aware that not all functionality is working as expected.
+We ask you to please be aware of this and have similar expectations.
+One noteworthy deficiency we are aware of is the radar menu has not been updated yet to reflect what is in version 18.
+If you come across issues/bugs/missing functionality, we also encourage you to <a href=https://forms.gle/aYUZSi78KU3ZYJ3q7>report it using this short form</a>.

+---

 ## General Requirements

 Regardless of what Operating System CAVE is running on, these general requirements are recommended in order for CAVE to perform optimally: